sverweij/state-machine-cat/docs/api.md

   completed successfully (and `undefined` in all other cases.)

 #### options
-An object, with attributes to steer the behaviour of the render function. you can get the actual list of the options you can pass and their allowed values from the `smcat.getAllowedValues()` function below, so you don't have to hard code the parameters or the values you can pass them.
+An object, with attributes to steer the behaviour of the render function.
+You can get the actual list of the options you can pass, their allowed values and the defaults you'd get when you don't specify them from the `smcat.getAllowedValues()` function below, so you don't have to hard code the parameters or the values you can pass them.

 At the time of writing the API does _no validation_ on the values of these